fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_018.md

-## Are Biases an Issue in Software Recruitment?
+## Are Biases An Issue In Software Recruitment?

 Oh dear God, yes.
 There is not a single interviewer who doesn't inject their own ideas of what a "good"